aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 ### Deployments

 By default, the `RestApi` construct will automatically create an API Gateway [Deployment] and a "prod" [Stage] which represent the API configuration you defined in your CDK app.
-This means that when you deploy your app, your API can be accessed from the public internet via the stage URL.
+This means that when you deploy your app, your API will be have open access from the internet via the stage URL.

 The URL of your API can be obtained from the attribute `restApi.url`, and is also exported as an `Output` from your stack, so it's printed when you `cdk